 I’m guessing you are getting the gist of this story, I ate nearly all of the cheesecake bars.
 And I’d go out of a limb to say that you’ll be in my shoes soon.
+Like the perfect blend of lemon bars and creamy cheesecake.

 Lemon Cheesecake Bar Recipe